Jacquelyn Bulao, specializing in HR and networking, was a TechJury team member from June 2020 to Oct... | See full bio

 Ruoall Chapman is a tech maverick with a flair for the extraordinary.
 From humble beginnings selling... | See full bio

 Attracting new customers to try your product or service is one way to grow your business.
 Meanwhile, retaining and making previous customers stick is another crucial aspect of growing a company.

-With the rate of competition out there, price is no longer the determining factor.
-Instead, it is now about who offers the best products, alongside the best customer experience.
+Today, price is no longer the lone deciding factor for consumers.
+Instead, it is now about who offers the best products alongside the best customer experience.
 That led to a 2020 report showing that 72% of customers worldwide are loyal to at least one brand.